Three-Dimensional Volumetric Reconstruction of Native Chilean Pollen via Lens-Free Digital In-line Holographic Microscopy: Conclusions

 \section{Conclusions}

 This work demonstrates the effectiveness of DLHM for the 3D characterization of selective Chilean pollens.
 By integrating the Kirchhoff-Helmholtz formalism with low-cost optoelectronic hardware, we have established a baseline for automated, label-free melissopalynology.
-Additionally, by providing high-quality morphological characterization and nanometric precision in biophysical parameter extraction from a South American biodiversity hotspot, this work aims to overcome the geographic bias in current palynological datasets.
+Additionally, this work aims to overcome the geographic bias in current palynological datasets by providing high-quality morphological characterization and nanometric precision in biophysical parameter extraction from a South American biodiversity hotspot.
 The inclusion of multifocal stacks enhances model robustness against depth-of-field variations, a critical challenge in automated microscopy.
+In this sense, simulated and experimental 3D reconstruction techniques of light volumes (intensity contours) around the focal plane are proposed for calibration purposes and to estimate real-word distance and volume of the reconstructed objects \cite{Staforelli2010,Lencina2012}.
 Future research will focus on more classes and real-time classification using the deep learning frameworks established in recent literature \cite{kim2025,oconnor2020,Wu2019}.
+In food industry, by providing n not only intensity characteristics but phase and frequency in Fourier space, pollen content can be count and classified for floral certification process in honeys with higher accuracy compared to standard object detection algorithms.
+Simultaneously, the particular blend of syrups concentrations such as fructose, maltose or cane sugar can affect the refraction index of the sample medium which can serve to identify honey adulteration \cite{Machuca2022,Jofre2025}.
+Finally, application with animal cells are proposed.
+In particular, reported dynamics of red blood cells (RBCs) in physiological (5 mM) and hyperglycemic (50 mM) glucose environments can be reinforced with geometrical featured of the resolved 3D segmented maps generated from single holograms \cite{Tapia2021,Bravo2023,Enriquez2026}.